 Note: On some logger models, Status Inputs may share the same input electronics.
 However, only one purpose can be assigned to a pin at any time.
 Setup of a Flow interface can be summarised as follows:

-- Select the relevant Pulse interface for use. • (For bi-directional meters this will require the setup of a specific pulse input of a pulse-input pair.
+- Select the relevant Pulse interface for use.
+(For bi-directional meters this will require the setup of a specific pulse input of a pulse-input pair.
 For uni-directional meters, any input can be selected from the pulse input pair). - Set the mode of the input (uni-directional or bi-directional). - For bi-directional only: - Set the Pin Configuration / signalling. - Set the method of storing Flow results. - Continue setting the channel in a manner similar to most other channels. - Check that the sampling rate is suitable for the meter signals; adjust if needed.
 Unlike most other channels, a Flow (meter pulse detection) channel requires very frequent sampling of the input pins, so have an additional setting for timing.

-Flow input was introduced during an example earlier in the user-guide (see sections 3.4.1 and 3.4.2).
+Flow was introduced during an example earlier in the user-guide (see section 3.4.2).
 Here we will consider the channel setup in more detail...

-6.7.1 Flow input selection
+7.6.1 Flow input selection

-To set up a new Flow (meter pulse input) channel: ← Channels ↑↓ GLOBAL SETTINGS Go to the Channels screen (see section 3.4.2).
-Parameters User level: Advanced Tap the " + " line to add a new channel.  🕂 Sample Period: N/A Log Period: 00:15:00 \$ >> Tap the "Ipput Senser" line BASIC TRIGGERS (0) Tap the "Input Sensor" line.
-User level: Advanced (Currently, it shows " <disabled>"; it is unconfigured).</disabled> Input Sensor <disabled></disabled> Sensor Type 65 e.g., Tap on "pulse 01".
+To set up a new Flow (meter pulse input) channel:

+Go to the Channels screen.

+Tap the " + " line to add a new channel.

+User level: Advanced

+Parameters

+Sample Period: Log Period:

+N/A 00:15:00

+¢ >>>

+BASIC TRIGGERS (0)

+User level: Advanced

+Input Sensor <disabled></disabled>

+Tap the "Input Sensor" line.
+(Currently, it shows "<Disabled>"; it is unconfigured).

+Sensor Type

+$\leftarrow$

+Channels